 If accurate step counting is your main reason for using a fitness tracker then you should really consider using a fitness tracker that can be used on your ankle.

-Some of you might confuse between a fitness tracker that is being worn on the ankle and a running power meter – Here’s a post that explains this topic the best-running power meters and why you need them.
+Some of you might be confused between a fitness tracker that is being worn on the ankle and a running power meter – Here’s a post that explains this topic the best-running power meters and why you need them.